auramagi/swift-scoped-state/README.md

 #### Constants and Local State

-Use a constant for immutable values and actions.
-An initial connection instead gives every connected property independent writable state.
+Use `.constant` for immutable values and actions.
+An `.initial` connection instead gives every connected property independent writable state that begins with the supplied value.

 ```swift
 let buildNumber: Connection<Int> = .constant(42)